Maryna-Mala/WDIO_Homework/README.md

     You can run tests directly in the terminal without a GUI, which is faster and useful for CI/CD pipelines:

     `npm run test`

+    This will also generate the Spec report in the console and HTML reports in the `./reports/html-reports/` directory.

 2. **Run Tests Manually**